Passing the Torch . . . and the Passion

 Previous Competition Results

-Our last winner, in 2011, was HARLAN HODGES a 24-year old pianist/composer from West Texas who studied at Texas Tech University with Dr. Peter Fischer as well as Dr. Mei-fang Lin.
+Our 2011 winner was HARLAN HODGES a 24-year old pianist/composer from West Texas who studied at Texas Tech University with Dr. Peter Fischer as well as Dr. Mei-fang Lin.
 This young, up-and-coming composer won the First Prize award with his composition entitled Vision of a Mockingbird.

 THE FIRST ANNUAL AWARD WINNER WAS COLIN SORGI, who received the winner's cash award for his unanimously selected composition Velocity.